Skip to main content

 Gold: £1,000 • Silver: £500

 We’re looking for written, audio, video, or photography work about beers and or/pubs and bars you’ve experienced while travelling, either abroad or in the UK.
-The best entries will have a strong sense of place and create a thirst for the beers enjoyed there.

 Best Communication about Pubs sponsored by Shepherd Neame